-To check if your watermelon is ripe, look for a white patch on it, that means it's been sitting in the field long enough to have created that patch where the sun didn't get to, therefore it wasn't plucked too soon.
+The white patch means it's been sitting in the field long enough to have created that patch where the sun didn't get to.
+Therefore, it wasn't plucked too soon.

 For honeydew ripeness testing, clean the oil off your thumb and rub it across the honeydew's surface and when it squeaks, you're good!
 Also, if the skin is a little pale white, the melon probably could do to be a little more on the yellow side before eating.

 There's a high vitamin A content and Folate, followed by vitamin C, and vitamin K in Honeydews.
 In the mineral department, honeydews are loaded with Potassium, followed by Phosphorous and Magnesium.

 Honeydew melon is a good source of Omega-3 and Omega-6 fatty acids.